 In the movies 4 and 5, some voices were changed because the studio which dubbed these movies was different from the studio which dubbed the series in that time, and in the movies 6 and 7, the Mexican dub was replaced with an Argentinian dub when these movies were transmitted in Latin America.
 The Mexican cast returned for the movies 8 until now.

 In Brazil, the voice cast was rarely changed (Tracey and Prof. Oak being the most glaring exceptions).
-The movies are usually dubbed in another city — Rio de Janeiro instead of Săo Paulo — but the actors are flown there to dub (though a few ended up changed, such as Meowth).
+The early movies were dubbed in another city — Rio de Janeiro instead of Săo Paulo — but the actors are flown there to dub (though a few ended up changed, such as Meowth).

 The European Portuguese dub is really bad about this.
 Ash has gone through nine different voice actresses, and that's just an example.